Bollywood: Vicky Kaushal returns to work after wedding festivities - ExBulletin

 The couple had married in an extremely private and intimate ceremony at the luxurious Six Senses Fort Barwara in Sawai Madhopur, Rajasthan.

-They would host a wedding reception for the film fraternity in the next few days.
+They will be hosting a wedding reception for the cinema fraternity in the coming days.
 (ANI)

 Sources